Gamla Stan, Old Town of Stockholm

 The Norrbro Bridge leads to the castle

-We had heard a lot from Gamla Stan Stockholm before our trip: for those coming to Stockholm for the first time, this neighborhood is a must; Here is the core cell of Stockholm, from which the city has developed; Art galleries, cafes, restaurants and craft shops should not be missed.
+We had heard a lot about Gamla Stan Stockholm before our trip: for those coming to Stockholm for the first time, this neighborhood is a must; Here is the core cell of Stockholm, from which the city has developed; Art galleries, cafés, restaurants, and craft shops should not be missed.
 Curious, we set out to explore the neighborhood.

 The Swedish noble house Riddarhuset and the Riddarhomlskyrk in Gamla Stan